 Estero Bay and River...
 Paddling in Southwest Florida

-The designated paddling trail on the Estero River runs 9 miles between Koreshan State Historic Site and Lovers Key.
-Other paddling is throughout Estero Bay including Mound Key and Big Hickory Island, and on the 190-mile Great Calusa Blueway from Ft.
-Myers to Bonita Beach.
-(Detailed map, photos and more description below.)
+The Estero Bay and River Designated Paddling Trail runs 9 miles between Koreshan State Historic Site and Lovers Key State Park.
+Other paddling throughout Estero Bay includes Mound Key and Big Hickory Island - all part of the 190-mile Great Calusa Blueway between Ft.
+Myers and Bonita Beach.
+(Detailed map and photos below.)

 Lovers Key State Park is a 700-acre park comprised of four islands, canals and lagoons.
 A prime wildlife and bird watching location, the park includes picnic facilities, 5-mile bicycle trail, bicycle and canoe/kayak rentals, fishing, and a 2.5 mile beach.

 Koreshan State Historic Site was originally founded in 1894 by Cyrus Reed Teed as a religious community (Koreshan Unity) which believed that the entire universe existed within a giant, hollow sphere.
 Family members deeded the land to the state in 1961.
 Added to the National Register of Historic Places in 1976, 11 of the original buildings remain.
-The park includes a campground in addition to picnic area, playground, canoe/kayak rental, and hiking trails.
+The park includes a campground, picnic area, playground, canoe/kayak rental, and hiking trails.

 Mound Key Archaeological State Park in Estero Bay is accessible only by boat.
 There are no facilities, a hiking trail has interpretative markers.
 The 30-foot mounds are remnants of the Calusa Indians who inhabited the site.